Mind Over Magic on Steam - User reviews, Price & Information

 Mind Over Magic is a colony sim set at the site of a cursed magic school.
 Build and optimize your own magical academy, train powerful Mages, and master mighty relics in order to battle through the Underschool, a mysterious underground dungeon that holds the key to liberation from a deadly curse.

-Mind Over Magic is a early access, survival and building game developed by Sparkypants and published by Klei Publishing.
+Mind Over Magic is a survival, building and colony sim game developed by Sparkypants and published by Klei Publishing.

-The game is currently priced at 17.24€ on Steam and has a 25% discount.
+The game is currently priced at 17.24€ on Steam with a 25% discount.

 The Steam community has classified Mind Over Magic into these genres: